TheImagingSource/tiscamera/doc/pages/tutorial.rst

 For this, ``git`` must be installed.

-Now change into the tiscamera directory and create a build directory:
+Now change into the tiscamera directory:

 .. code-block:: sh

    cd tiscamera

-   mkdir build
+.. _tutorial_dependencies:

 Dependencies
 ============